-Privacy Risk: There is a risk the information maintained by SF VCL MedoraForce could be retained for longer than is necessary to fulfill the VA mission.
+Privacy Risk: There is a risk the information maintained by VCL could be retained for longer than is necessary to fulfill the VA mission.
 Records held longer than required are at greater risk of being unintentionally released or breached.

-Mitigation: To mitigate the risk posed by information retention, the SF VCL MedoraForce module adheres to the VA Records Control Schedules for each category or data it maintains.
-When the retention data is reached for a record, SF VCL MedoraForce disposes of the data by the determined method as described in question 3.4.
+Mitigation: To mitigate the risk posed by information retention, the VCL system adheres to the VA RCS schedules for each category or data it maintains.
+When the retention data is reached for a record, VCL disposes of the data by the determined method as described in question 3.4.
 VA Handbook 6500.2, "Management of Data Breaches Involving Sensitive Personal Information (SPI)", contains the policies and responsibilities that VA components are required to follow to manage data breaches, including detection, correlation, notification, remediation, and reporting.